-The coronavirus is hitting everyone hard.
+The COVID-19 pandemic is hitting everyone hard.
 Even if you haven’t contracted the virus, your movements have been limited by it, and so have everyone else’s.
 In order to limit the spread of the virus, many businesses have been closed, hopefully only temporarily.
 With the shuttering of businesses, however, means the loss of jobs—some temporary, many permanent.

 If one of those jobs was yours, you are no doubt wondering how to meet all your expenses, including child support.
 If you are paying child support, will you be able to adjust your payments due to your change in income?
 If you are receiving child support and lost your job, can child support be increased to reflect the fact that your income has changed?